150+ Other Words for "Said" To Supercharge Your Writing

 This level of specificity is clearly unnecessary.
 You can already tell from what they’re saying how these characters are speaking; the verbs clobber you over the head with it.
 You might end up using one of these tags in the final passage, but you certainly wouldn't want to use all three.

 That’s why the word “said” is your best friend.
 Again, 90% of the time, “said” is all you need for your dialogue tags.
-The other 10% of the time, you can use neutral alternatives: words like “asked” and “replied” that also won’t distract your reader too much.
-A good rule of thumb is to never spend more time thinking up tags than you do on the actual dialogue — otherwise, your reader will end up sidetracked, too.
+The other 10% of the time, try neutral alternatives like “asked” and “replied” that also won’t distract your reader too much.
+Only use a powerful tag when you want to make an exceptionally powerful statement!
+Needless to say, if every tag is super-descriptive, they lose a great deal of their impact.

-2. If not “said,” make sure the other words for "said" fit perfectly
+2. If not “said,” make sure the other word fits perfectly

 “I never want to see you again!” he exclaimed.